October 9, 2013

 Fifth, the movement denies the very obvious fact that the result of human conception is human life.
 The embryo is obviously human.
 It is in a human stage of life.
 It has human parents, and it has human DNA.
 Further, the embryo is obviously alive.
 It is growing.
 It is feeding.
 It is moving.
 To deny either is a denial of science and reason.
 It is human life.

 Sixth, the movement holds forth arbitrary judgment concerning whose life is valuable and whose is not.
 It tells women that their babies are only important if they want them to be.
-Because the simple fact of human life does not ensure human rights, human rights must be arbitrarily decided upon by people in power.
+Because the simple fact of human life does not ensure human rights, human rights must be arbitrarily decided by people in power.
 Down syndrome babies, rape babies, impoverished babies, etc. are undesirable to many abortionist on purely subjective grounds.

 Seventh, the movement exchanges the beauty of a birth day for the horror of an extraction date.
 Instead of the joy of welcoming life, it prefers the sorrows of death.

 Ninth, the movement preys on the weak and defenseless.
 Instead of protecting the weakest among us, the pro-abortion movement supports the abuse of power.
-In every society, the strong are capable of destroying the weak; in the pro-abortion society this activity is admired.
+In every society, the strong are capable of destroying the weak; in the pro-abortion society this activity is celebrated.